High-dimensional Bayesian filtering through deep density approximation: Deep density methods

 \subsection{Deep splitting filter}

-The original deep splitting methodology was developed for parabolic PDEs in \cite{Arnulf_PDE}, later extended to a class of SPDEs in \cite{Arnulf}, analysed in \cite{Germain}, and extended to partial integro-diﬀerential equations in \cite{frey2022convergence}.
-In \cite{baagmark2024convergent} the method was applied to the filtering equations with suitable adaptations.
-To remain coherent with the deep BSDE framework, we adopt a slightly modified notation (although equivalent to that in \cite{baagmark2024convergent}).
-The key idea is to approximate the conditional predictive density through a recursive optimization problem.
-To this end we define, for a fixed discretization time step $\tau$, the operator $G^\tau$ acting on a test function $\varphi \in C^1(\R^d;\R)$ by
+The original deep splitting methodology was developed for parabolic PDEs in \cite{Arnulf_PDE}, analyzed in \cite{Germain}, later extended to a class of SPDEs in \cite{Arnulf} and to partial integro-diﬀerential equations in \cite{frey2022convergence}.
+In \cite{baagmark2024convergent} the method was applied to the filtering equations with suitable adaptations, and a strong convergence order of one was proven under a parabolic Hörmander condition with smooth and bounded coefficients.
+To remain coherent with the deep BSDE framework, we adopt a slightly modified, but equivalent, notation.
+The idea is to approximate the conditional predictive density through a recursive optimization problem.
+We define, for a fixed discretization time step $\tau$, the operator $G^\tau$ acting on a test function $\varphi \in C^1(\R^d;\R)$ by